‘Alaskan Bush People’ Star Rain Brown Gives Video Update On Gabe & Birdie, Says Her Family Is ‘Really Private’

 Alaskan Bush People star Rain Brown took to social media this weekend to give fans a video update on siblings Gabe and Birdie Brown.
 The 15-year-old reality TV personality also took the time to explain why she’s the only member of the nine-member Brown family who’s active on social media.
 According to Rain Brown, her family is “very private.”

-Amid Alaskan Bush People fans constantly asking Rain Brown for a health update on her mother, Ami Brown, the youngest member of the Brown family has only given one recent update on Ami’s ongoing battle with stage 4 lung cancer.
+Amid Alaskan Bush People fans constantly asking Rain Brown for a health update on her mother, Ami Brown, the youngest member of the Brown family has only given one recent update on Ami’s ongoing battle with stage four lung cancer.
 The second oldest Brown sibling, Joshua “Bam Bam” Brown, is also somewhat active on social media via his personal Facebook account.
 However, the 33-year-old does not interact with his Facebook followers or answer questions.

 Rain Brown, on the other hand, is quite the opposite.
 Rain has an outgoing, friendly, and positive personality that has attracted 40,000 Instagram followers since she opened her account back in March.
 Fans of the Brown family’s long-running Discovery Channel reality TV series, Alaskan Bush People, look to Rain Brown for updates on the rest of her family, and Rain usually gives her followers what they ask for, either by commenting back or sharing new posts.